-Biography: Christopher received his B.A. in Chemistry and Art History from Columbia University in 2017.
-As an undergraduate, he investigated the modulation of self-assembling peptide hydrogel properties for evaluating in vitro fibroblast migration with Professor William Murphy (UW-Madison).
-He also studied the characterization of enzymatic splicing activity through atomic force microscopy with Professor Ozgur Sahin (Columbia).
-He received his M.S. in Chemistry (Chemical Biology) from the University of Wisconsin-Madison in 2019, where he worked with Professor David Lynn on the synthesis and characterization of polymers with click-type reactive side chains for the fabrication of new nano and bio-interfaces.
-Christopher continued his graduate studies at The University of Chicago in 2019, where he is currently working towards his PhD in Molecular Engineering in the laboratory of Professor Stuart Rowan.
+Christopher received his B.A. in Chemistry and Art History from Columbia University in 2017.
+As an undergraduate, he investigated self-assembling peptide hydrogel properties for fibroblast migration, as well as enzymatic splicing activity through atomic force microscopy.
+He received his M.S. in Chemistry from the University of Wisconsin-Madison in 2019, where he worked on the synthesis and characterization of polymers with click-type reactive side chains for the fabrication of new nano and bio-interfaces.
+Christopher continued his graduate studies at the University of Chicago in 2019, where he is currently working towards his PhD in Molecular Engineering in the laboratory of Professor Paul Nealey.